-It's no secret that car salesmen are considered unethical, in fact, a recent Gallup Poll showed that only 7% of Americans thought that car salesmen have a high or very high level of honesty and integrity.
+It's no secret that car salesmen are considered, by many, to be unethical, in fact, a recent Gallup Poll showed that only 7% of Americans thought that car salesmen have a high or very high level of honesty and integrity.
 That may be why dealer organizations and even the State of Utah are doing their part to improve the industry's image.
 But it's going to require effort on your part too.

 Let's start with the definition of ethics.
 Ethics, according to The Cambridge Dictionary, is a system of accepted beliefs which control behavior, especially such a system based on morals.
 So, obviously, learning the laws that control your business is not enough to control your behavior and the behavior of your employees.
 That is why it is up to you to make the best business decisions possible in order to protect your customers and your reputation.
 As in any business, you will face challenges where your ethics will be tested.
 It is best to keep a good, clean reputation with your peers, customers and the division.
 In fact, any type of business should begin with a Mission Statement and Code of Ethics, which is provided to employees and adhered to at all times.
 Your business will benefit from the good choices you make, your customers will return since they can trust you and you will feel better about yourself and your business.
 Here is an example of a good Code of Ethics for car dealers: